-Dealing with PTSD and Memories of Abuse
+Ways to Deal with PTSD and Memories of Abuse

-Part of me wanted to jump in the car and drive far away because that was my safety net at the end of my marriage.
+Part of me wanted to jump in the car and drive far away because my safety net at the end of my marriage was to drive away.
 I resisted the urge.
 I looked around my home and saw only my things.
 There is no trace of my ex here (Top 21 Anxiety Grounding Techniques).

 I grabbed a book, The Gift of Fear and flipped it open, reminding myself that my fear instinct, the one I ignored for the majority of my marriage, is not accustomed to me listening to it.
 I was married for almost 18 years; fearful for almost two decades.
 I ignored my fear responses because "He loves me.
 I love him.
 He won't hurt me".
 Basically, I told my body's innate fear reactors to shut the hell up and stop bothering me.

 So what do I really expect to happen now, only three years out of the marriage?
 I have been free from his daily abuses for only one-sixth of the time I was captive to them.
-It seems reasonable that my body continues to over-react after I ignored its warnings for so long.
+It seems reasonable that my body continues to react fearfully after I ignored its warnings for so long.

 I snarled back, "How should I know?
 It wasn't my day to watch it!"
 Simultaneously, my body readied itself for fight/flight/freeze, and I felt stuck in fear.
 Fear over a simple question.
 Why?

 The answer is simple: my ex rarely asked an innocent question.
 If something of his "went missing" from the house, it was my fault.
 And if I had nothing to do with losing the item, then it was my fault that I didn't notice its loss and spend my day locating it so his life wouldn't be disrupted.
 We argued over lost items a lot, and the arguments usually ended with me in tears, emotionally drained from his unwarranted attack.